» Contents

 instead call the target object directly by its name!

-The clue is that when you are asked "Aim which wand?", "Read which scroll?",
+When asked "Aim which wand?", "Read which scroll?", "Cast from which book?" etc

-"Cast from which book?" etc. you can also press '@' key to directly type in
+you can also press '@' key to directly type in a name.

 Note: In the special case of books, you will then be able to type in